Director & Senior Consultant surgeon – Hepatobiliary Pancreatic, GI oncology.

 Total Gastrectomy

-Tumors which involve the proximal part of the stomach or the entire stomach will need a a total gastrectomywhere the entire stomach is removed.
-The end of the esophagus (food pipe) is joined to the loop of small intestine to restore continuity.
+Tumors that involve the proximal part of the stomach or the entire stomach will need a total gastrectomy where the entire stomach is removed.
+The end of the esophagus (food pipe) is joined to the loop of the small intestine to restore continuity.
 Usually, the omentum (fat layer arising from the stomach) is completely removed as part of the resection.

 D2 Lymphadenectomy